tendermint/tendermint/docs/architecture/adr-043-blockchain-riri-org.md

 ```
 ### Processor internals

-The processor will be responsible for validating and processing blocks.
+The processor is responsible for ordering, verifying and executing blocks.
 The Processor will maintain an internal cursor `height` of the last processed block.
-As a set of blocks arrive unordered, the the Processor will check if it has `height+1` nessary to process the next block.
+As a set of blocks arrive unordered, the Processor will check if it has `height+1` necessary to process the next block.
 The processor also maintains the map `blockPeers` of peers to height, to keep track of which peer provided the block at `height`. `blockPeers` can be used in`handleRemovePeer(...)` to reschedule all unprocessed blocks provided by a peer who has errored.

 ```go
 type Proccesor struct {